 Not to forget the configuration hell you’ll have to go through before you can even create a user story.

-You need an alternative to JIRA that lets you work with members across teams, plan and track features, and more importantly lets you do what you do best - writing code and building features.
+When looking for a JIRA alternative, you need to makes sure that the tools lets you work with members across teams, plan and track features, and more importantly lets you do what you do best - writing code and building features.

 Contents of this guide